EnergyInnovation/eps-docs/docs/models/shandong.md

 ## Model Download

-The Shandong Energy Policy Simulator may be used on this website through your web browser, or the full version may be downloaded to your computer by clicking the button below.
+The Shandong Energy Policy Simulator may be used on this website through your web browser, or you may request a download of the full version through the button below.
 Note that you will need to go through the steps explained on the [EPS download page](../download) in order to install the required software and make use of the full version of the model.

-<p><a href="https://github.com/EnergyInnovation/eps-shandong/archive/refs/tags/3.4.8.zip" class="btn">Download the Energy Policy Simulator, Shandong Version</a></p>
+<p><a href="https://wkf.ms/3TVUpvP" class="btn">Download the Energy Policy Simulator, Shandong Version</a></p>

 ## Reference Scenarios